-Prerequisite: MATH-025 or equivalent; or one year high school algebra Advisory: Eligibility for ENGL-100
+$\label{eq:precional} \mbox{PREREQUISITE: MATH-025 or equivalent; or one year high school}$ algebra

 An integrated study of physical concepts and principles with laboratory methods and techniques.
 An intradisciplinary approach will be used to develop an understanding of the nature of energy and matter interactions through a study of such topics as motion, thermal physics, electromagnetism, wave phenomena, and modern physics.
 Emphasis is placed on the creative process of scientific inquiry, on the aesthetics of science, and on the limitations and implications of scientific knowledge.
 Skills in critical thinking, problem-solving, and effective learning will be developed through the course.
 May not be repeated.
 SC